flan/tyuo/README.md

 possible for that n-gram path to end an utterance.

 When generating productions, an arbitrary keytoken is chosen from the input-set and then both forward and backward walks occur to reach a terminal state, the end of some other previously observed input.
-After that, the production fragment is fed into the same process in the opposite direction, this time beginning with its tail, hopefully ensuring that the full path from front to back is of consistent quality.
-(This is in contract to MegaHAL, which does two independent walks from the keytoken, then joins them together)
+After that, each monodirectional production fragment is fed into the same process in the opposite direction, this time beginning with its tail, hopefully ensuring that the full path from front to back is of consistent quality.
+(This is in contrast to MegaHAL, which does two independent walks from the keytoken, then directly joins them together)

 If no productions can be assembled in this manner, then forward and backward walks are conducted from arbitrary terminal-initial states, attempting to choose granches that include a keytoken along the way.
 This is so tyuo almost